Property Checking Without Inductive Invariants: Property Checking By PQE

 Let \KS denote an $(I,T)$-system.
 The \PP procedure we describe in this paper is based on the assumption that \KS has the \tb{stuttering} feature.
 This means that $T(\pnt{s},\pnt{s})$=1 for every state \pnt{s} and so \KS can stay in any given state arbitrarily long.
 If \KS does not have this feature, one can introduce stuttering by adding a combinational input variable $v$.
 The modified system \KS works as before if $v=1$ and remains in its current state if $v=0$.
 (For the sake of simplicity, we assume that \KS has only sequential variables.
 However, one can easily extend explanation to the case where \KS has combinational variables.)

-On the one hand, introduction of stuttering does not affect the reachability of a bad state.
+On the one hand, introduction of stuttering does not affect the reachability of a bad state and does not affect the value of \di{I,T}.
 On the other hand, stuttering guarantees that \KS has two nice properties.
 First, $\prob{S}{T(S,S')} \equiv 1$ holds since for every next state \pnt{s'}, there is a ``stuttering transition'' from \pnt{s} to \pnt{s'} where \pnt{s} = \pnt{s'}.
 Second, if a state is unreachable in \KS in $n$ transitions it is also unreachable in $m$ transitions if $m < n$.
 Conversely, if a state is reachable in \KS in $n$ transitions, it is also reachable in $m$ transitions where $m > n$.